bsdimp/freebsd-git-docs/doc-cutover-schedule.md

 The FreeBSD project will be converting from subversion to git in the coming weeks and months.
 The doc repo will be converted starting December 5th.
-This document provides a deatiled schedule.
+This document provides a detailed schedule.

 ## Timetable